 Speaking of the web, as mentioned above we now have richer clients and more browser features than ever before.
 UI frameworks built by the giants are used by most people and makes it easier to develop great UX faster than before.
 It’s a win-win situation.

-With more demanding customers than ever, it is important to emphasise the fact that you should adapt to your customers, their needs, and their behaviour rather than the other way around.
+With more demanding customers than ever, it is important to emphasize the fact that you should adapt to your customers, their needs, and their behavior rather than the other way around.
 The way of the world is not static, but dynamic.
-If your organisation wants not just to stay on top of the game but to survive in the first place, you need to adapt and open your eyes to the ongoing changes.
+If your organization wants not just to stay on top of the game but to survive in the first place, you need to adapt and identify the ongoing changes.

 First published 8 October 2018, updated 5 August 2022.